0rpc/zerorpc-node/README.md

     var zerorpc = require("zerorpc");
     var server = new zerorpc.Server(context);

 The constructor takes in a context object with the functions to expose over RPC.
 Only functions that do not have a leading underscore will be exposed.
 Each exposed method must take in a callback as the last argument.
-This callback is called as `callback(error, response, more)` when there is a new update, where error is an error object or string, response is the new update, and more is a boolean specifying whether new updates will be available later.
-You can also do `callback()` to close a stream response, `callback(response)` to send a non-stream response without an error, or `callback(response, more)` for a response without an error.
+This callback is called as `callback(error, response, more)` when there is a new update, where error is an error object or string, response is the new update, and more is a boolean specifying whether new updates will be available later. `error`, `response`, and `more` default to falsy values, so e.g. simply calling `callback()` closes an open stream, since `more` is false by default.

 Events: